WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 Detailed instructions for the Recording Window
 ----

-Starting at the home screen:

-1. Click anywhere in the blue section to take you into the Recorder.

-2. If the Security warning shows – Tap in the box before the words ‘Do not remind again.’ so that there is a check mark in the box.
-Then tap the word ‘ALLOW.’
-(This is the only time you will need to check and allow.)

-You are now in the Recording window.
-You can see the Target Language, the Source, the Book, the Chapter and the Verse in the gray bar at the top of the screen.
+In the Recording window you can see the Target Language, the Source, the Book, the Chapter and the Verse in the gray bar at the top of the screen.

-3. If source audio is available, tap the Play button in the gray bar at the bottom of the screen to listen to the source language for that particular verse/chunk.
+1. If source audio is available, tap the Play button in the gray bar at the bottom of the screen to listen to the source language for that particular verse/chunk.
 The green dot will move along the line.
 The numbers on the left of the line count down and the numbers on the right count up the length of the audio recording.

-4. Listen to the verse or chunk.
+2. Listen to the verse or chunk.

   * The green dot will move along the line.